NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JB
     - Launches instead of staggers
     - Hitboxes slightly bigger
-- JY High and Mid crush during air throw (TODO: was this in vanilla?)
+- JY high and mid crush during air throw (TODO: was this in vanilla?)
 - 5X
     - Activator has the hitbox appear 4 frames sooner
     - Begins moving 3 frames sooner